bullioncapital/nodes/README.md

 horizon db reingest range $LEDGER_MIN $LEDGER_MAX
 ```

-**Note:** On first run, both the components will enter pending state because they wait for the known peers to publish its' state to history archive (HAS), which occurs every 5 minutes (or 64 ledgers).
+On first run, both the components will enter pending state because they wait for the known peers to publish its' state to history archive (HAS), which occurs every 5 minutes (or 64 ledgers).
 Your `core` will be ready between `3-5 minutes` and your `horizon` will follow suite.

 When the **core** is live, the live logs will contain closing ledger entries with `Closed ledger:` and `Got consensus:` every 3-5 seconds.